bradcar/MicroPython_BMPxxx/README.md

 | bmp581 |  0x47     | 0x46     |
 | bmp390  |  0x7f    | 0x7e     |

 The following code is useful when scanning for device addresses on I2C.
+I always put this in my code when bringing up new sensor.
+Also if device not found triple-check all wiring.
 ```
 # Notice this is using i2c1 not i2c0(typically used for REPL)
 i2c = I2C(id=1, scl=Pin(27), sda=Pin(26))